dacostapiece/callhome/README.md

 ```bash
  sudo openvpn --config callhome.ovpn --auth-user-pass pass.txt
 ```
-e) Allow users in sudo to run without password prompt In order to call openvpn, we use sudo (in Kali Linux, Raspberry doesnt prompt it), but we can't pass kali's password when running openvpn as service
+e) Allow users in sudo to run without password prompt<br>
+In order to call openvpn, we use sudo (in Kali Linux, Raspberry doesnt prompt it), but we can't pass kali's password when running openvpn as service

 ```bash
 sudo apt install -y kali-grant-root && sudo dpkg-reconfigure kali-grant-root
 ```
 Reference: https://www.kali.org/docs/general-use/sudo/

-17) If you haven't so far, go start setting up Raspberry/Linux local device https://github.com/dacostapiece/callhome<br>
+4) If you haven't so far, go start setting up Raspberry/Linux local device<br>
-Or
+https://github.com/dacostapiece/callhome<br>
+Or<br>
-For Windows OS
+For Windows OS<br>
 https://github.com/dacostapiece/callhome_windows<br>

-16) Test APIs
+5) Test APIs<br>
-a) More below on troubleshooting you have sample and example for testing API Communication with Cloudflare and Atlassian
+a) More below on troubleshooting you have sample and example for testing API Communication with Cloudflare and Atlassian <br>
-18) Test SSH
+6) Test SSH<br>
-a) If Raspberry device is already connect to here with SSH and it's exposing its ports, you can:
+a) If Raspberry device is already connect to here with SSH and it's exposing its ports, you can:<br>
-If you are following standard suggested settings
+If you are following standard suggested settings<br>

 ```bash
 ssh -p 2220 user@localhost
 ```
-b) You can locally test if External SSH Server is accepting SSH connections or not
+b) You can locally test if External SSH Server is accepting SSH connections or not<br>

-19) Enabling services
+7) Enabling services<br>
 Overall services handling - for each service - example

 ```bash
 sudo systemctl enable openvpn.service
 sudo systemctl start openvpn.service